What is a Method Statement?

 The following section should provide further information, including:

-• The roles and responsibilities of those involved in the task
+• Roles and responsibilities of those involved in the task

-• The tools and equipment that are to be used
+• Tools and equipment that are to be used

-• Information on any required permits, such as a Permit to Work
+• Information on any required permits, such as a permit to work (PTW)

-• Details on any training that has been provided to staff
+• Training that has been provided to staff

 Identified Risks and Control Measures